Aayush518/dictMean/README.md

 # Dictionary Web App

-A simple web application that allows users to search for the meaning, synonyms, and antonyms of English words.
+A simple flask web application that allows users to search for the meaning, synonyms, and antonyms of English words.

 ## Features